RARgames/4gaBoardsDocs/docs/board.md

 # Board
 The heart of 4ga Boards is, unsuprisingly, a board.
 Board view is the main view of this app - you will spend here most of your time.
 Don't worry!
 It's easy to grasp.
-At first you will see that your project contains no boards - to create them, simply click the "+Add Board" button that is located at the bottom of the sidebar or at the top-right corner of the screen.
+At first you will see that your project contains no boards - to create them, simply click the `+Add Board` button that is located at the bottom of the sidebar or at the top-right corner of the screen.

 ![boardview_empty_en.png](/img/boardviewempty_en.png)